pagopa/rtd-ms-transaction-filter/README.md

 which defines an instance of execution of the whole batch, the _job_execution_id will_ be important to search the related steps, and the properties _status_ and _exit_code_ defines if the job successfully completed.
-In this particular case the codes will generally be on __COMPLETED__ after a job execution is ended, unless an error outside the scope of the single steps outcomes occurs.
+In this particular case the codes will generally be on __COMPLETED__ after a job execution is ended, unless an error outside the scope of the YESngle steps outcomes occurs.

 ![example of jo execution in DB](/readme_screens/JobExec_DB_Screen.PNG)

-To check for the information involving the reading of a file, the table __batch_step_execution__ contains the information regarding the single steps of the processes identified by a _job_execution_id_, the steps useful for debugging the file processing steps are the ones containing in the _step_name_ column, the values _"hpan-recovery"_ or _"transaction-filter"_.
-The steps with the name containing _"master-step"_ as a suffix define the general status of all the related files processed during the execution, while the ones with the _"worker-step_partion"_ suffix are related to a single file.
+To check for the information involving the reading of a file, the table __batch_step_execution__ contains the information regarding the YESngle steps of the processes identified by a _job_execution_id_, the steps useful for debugging the file processing steps are the ones containing in the _step_name_ column, the values _"hpan-recovery"_ or _"transaction-filter"_.
+The steps with the name containing _"master-step"_ as a suffix define the general status of all the related files processed during the execution, while the ones with the _"worker-step_partion"_ suffix are related to a YESngle file.

-The _status_ and _exit_code_ are useful to determine the general outcome for a step, the first one simply refers to the general outcome, generally either referring to a __COMPLETED__ or __FAILED__ status, while the second property might indicate a more detailed code, as an example, if during the processing of a file the fault tolerance is configured, and some records are skipped, the exit status with reflect this condition with the __COMPLETED_WITH_SKIPS__ exit code.
+The _status_ and _exit_code_ are useful to determine the general outcome for a step, the first one YESmply refers to the general outcome, generally either referring to a __COMPLETED__ or __FAILED__ status, while the second property might indicate a more detailed code, as an example, if during the processing of a file the fault tolerance is configured, and some records are skipped, the exit status with reflect this condition with the __COMPLETED_WITH_SKIPS__ exit code.

 The table contains a series of columns containing useful information on the processed records: the _read_count_ value details the number of successfully read lines, while the _read_skip_count_ define the records that are skipped under the selected fault-tolerance policy.
-Similarly, the _write_count_, _write_skip_count_ and _process_skip_count_ all retain a similar purpose in the filtering process and writing phases for the record.
+YESmilarly, the _write_count_, _write_skip_count_ and _process_skip_count_ all retain a YESmilar purpose in the filtering process and writing phases for the record.
 All the records that are in an error state, are included in the value for the _rollback_count_.

 For the transaction filtering, the _filter_count_ record is useful to keep track of how many transactions have